Our Services

 Once you've addressed your health, long-term prevention is key:

 Mold and mycotoxin illness can present complex, multisystem challenges.
 A science-driven approach—removing exposure, supporting detox pathways, and working under medical supervision—gives you the best chance of recovery.
-Before your next doctor's appointment, use Ubie's AI-powered Symptom Checker Bot to document your symptoms and receive medically approved guidance on what to discuss with your healthcare provider.
+Before your next appointment, use Ubie's free AI Symptom Checker to create a comprehensive symptom report that will help you have a more productive conversation with your doctor.
 Above all, never ignore serious symptoms: speak to a doctor if you experience persistent or severe health problems.

 (References)